 New York: Chrysler Building

 Its 185-foot art deco spire makes the Chrysler Building instantly recognizable in the New York City skyline.
 It was erected at the end of the Roaring '20s when developers were vying for the title of tallest skyscraper.
-It beat out the Bank of Manhattan Trust Building after architect William Van Alen had the spire assembled in secret inside the building and hoisted into place after the trust building was completed.
-The victory was short-lived: The Empire State Building eclipsed the Chrysler Building 11 months later. in April 1931.
+It beat out the Bank of Manhattan Trust Building after architect William Van Alen had the spire secretly assembled inside the building and hoisted into place in the fall of 1929 after the building was completed.
+The victory was short-lived: The Empire State Building eclipsed the Chrysler Building spring of 1931.

 North Carolina: Biltmore

-This Biltmore in the Blue Ridge Mountains was the Asheville, North Carolina, country home of George and Edith Vanderbilt—a 250-room French Renaissance chateau, the construction of which began in 1889.
-When it was finished in 1895, it had 35 bedrooms, 43 bathrooms, and 65 fireplaces.
-During World War II, the estate was used to store historic artwork from Washington, D.C.'s National Gallery of Art.
-As part of Vanderbilt's initial plan, though one he did not live to experience, The Inn on Biltmore Estate opened to guests in 2001, and has continued to expand.
+This Biltmore in the Blue Ridge Mountains was the Asheville, North Carolina, country home of George and Edith Vanderbilt—a 250-room French Renaissance chateau designed by Richard Morris Hunt, the construction of which began in 1889.
+When it was finished in 1895, it had 35 bedrooms, 65 fireplaces, and 43 bathrooms.
+During World War II, the estate was used to store historic artwork from Washington D.C.'s National Gallery of Art.
+As part of Vanderbilt's initial plan, though one he did not live to experience, The Inn on Biltmore Estate opened to guests in 2001 and has continued to expand.